brunobord/stardrifter/stardrifter/you.md

 ### Drift

-The knowledge of physics, astrophysics, hyperdrive and space-travel, combined with the combat/tactics science of dodging and escaping when involved in space fight.
+The knowledge of physics, astrophysics, hyperdrive and space-travel, combined with the art of dodging and escaping when involved in space fight.

 ### Fight

-Your capacity to fight in the air, find the best position to attack your opponent with the maximum of damages.
+Your capacity to fight in the air, choose the right tactics, find the best position to attack your opponent with the maximum of damages.

 ### Special stat: Reputation

 The higher, the better is your reputation.
 You're well-known and respected by other Spacedrifters, Space patrols and local planet governors.
-Great if you're in legal trade, but can be a bad when you're a Pirate.
+Great if you're in legal trade, but can be bad when you're a Pirate.
 When this score is negative, you're well-known too, but for evil and illegal deeds: murder, raids, traffic.